-During the 1950’s, the brewery was a vertically integrated organisation with its own architect’s department responsible for the design and development of the pubs and hotels making up its estate.
+During the 1950’s, the brewery was a vertically integrated organisation with its own architect’s department responsible for the design and development of the roughly 1100 pubs and 36 small hotels making up its estate.

 Clearly the department was proud of its work because among the archives of H&G Simonds in Bristol we found this fabulous album of 10×8 inch photographs, each one beautifully annotated in white ink.